 Equipment, supplies & accommodation

 The normal route I followed requires no special equipment.
-But this is not so for the mentioned Lipella route.
-So you can use any hiking boots, it is always best to have a good ankle support.
+But this is not the case for the mentioned Lipella route.
+So you can use any hiking boots; it is always best to have good ankle support.

-There is no running water around in summer months, so carry it unless you want to buy at the Giussani hut.
+There is no running water around in the summer months, so carry it unless you want to buy some at the Giussani hut.
 I had two liters and this was enough.

 Accommodation: This is a popular area but there are many options to rent an apartment or you can choose any of the camping spots around.